Mahsalo/Recommendation_System_Projects/README.md

 * Retailrocket dataset has 2,756,101 events including 2,664,312 views, 69,332 add-to-carts and 22,457 transactions produced by 1,407,580 unique visitors.
 We have just used one of the datasets which is called "events.csv" and it has 5 columns: timestamp, visitor id, event, timeid and transaction id.

+* The necessary steps towards solving recommender system problem are as following:

+1. Data Wrangling and Pre-processing:  Since we have raw data lots of data wrangling and preprocessing is needed such as removing the unnecessary columns like timestamp, counting the number of the "views", "transactions" and "add-to-carts", casting the datatype to an appropriate one, removing the NaN and NULL values.
+The dataframes are also changed into RDD (Resilient Distributed Datasets) which is the default for the big data analysis in Spark since it makes the parallel computations faster.

+2. Randomly splitting the dataset into training, validation and test (60%,20%,20%).

+3. Defining the evaluation function that computes the RMSE for predicted and actual ratings.

+4. Finding the best **rank** in the ALS algorithm.
+The rank shows the number of the latent/hidden factors and it depends on the data.
+The higher the value of rank the better the predictions BUT it might cause *overfitting* and it will consume more time and memory so finding the best rank is important.
+We can start with ranks 5-10 and then increase it to get a better performance.
+The best rank is 20 according to the limited computing resources (clusters) on free trail DataBricks account.

+5. I have re-defined the *rating* for this problem in order to consider the behaviors of the users.
+In other words, if the user does not do anything about the item (not interested) the weight/rating is 1, if he just views the item the weight/rating is 2, if he adds the item to his cart the weight is 3 but if he buys the item the weight/rating is set to 5.